Twitchfire plot in the Hero AU

 "You don't know what you're up against.
 You don't know how we work, how we fight, how we think.
 And no one we've caught off guard has ever won.
 Unless you want to count on a deus machinae showing up, you need my intel."

-Spitfire half wonders if she could convince Twitch to leave these goons.
-Just the two of them, taking on the Quintesson mothership.
+Spitfire half wonders if she could convince Sunbird to leave these goons.
+Just the two of them, taking on the Kalat mothership.
 It would be ridiculous, but if it worked, it would be one of the most impressive things any two people had ever done.

-"I think we should give her a chance," Twitch says, kind of quiet but not actually whispering.
+"I think we should give her a chance," Sunbird says, kind of quiet but not actually whispering.

 Shard shakes his head a bit, looking away. "...
 Fine.
 But I wouldn't trust her completely."

 She doesn't show it, but she feels a little relieved.
 This will make things easier.
-For Twitch at least.
+For Sunbird at least.

 Redemption

-Spitfire (and her culture at large) have a slightly different concept of romance, and Spitfire is well aware her relationship with Twitch would probably already be considered 'romantic' by their standards.
-But she's also aware of Earth culture and that Twitch probably doesn't think of it like that.
+Spitfire (and her culture at large) have a slightly different concept of romance, and Spitfire is well aware her relationship with Sunbird would probably already be considered 'romantic' by their standards.
+But she's also aware of Earth culture and that Sunbird probably doesn't think of it like that.

 For the most part she considers human concepts of romance vapid and soft and stupid, but despite her attempts to bury it, there's a part of her that wants to be vapid and soft and stupid about it.
 Every now and then, it slips through.